 Boston's Public Works Department is aiming to finalize contracts for both recycling and disposal by mid-April.
 With Casella recycling contracts up for renewal in neighboring Cambridge next year and Somerville in 2021, among other municipalities in the region, many will be watching closely to see how this situation plays out.

-This piece has been updated to clarify the nature of different disposal bids from various contractors.
+This piece has been updated to clarify the nature of different disposal bids from various contractors, as well as the specific amount of residential waste generated.